AtharvRaotole/Passage/README.md

-# Project Charon
+# Passage

 A decentralized digital estate manager with Dead Man's Switch functionality, powered by Web3 and AI agents.

 ## Architecture

-Project Charon consists of three main components:
+Passage consists of three main components:

 1. **`/contracts`** - Hardhat project for the "Dead Man's Switch" smart contract logic and Chainlink Functions integration
 2. **`/backend`** - Python FastAPI service running the `browser-use` AI agent for activity verification and will execution